sks3i/sks3i.github.io/_posts/2024-11-06-rope_cope_part1.md

 ---
 layout: post
-title: RoPE vs CoPE - Part 1
+title: Rotary Positional Embeddings
 subtitle:
 tags: [coreml, ml, deep learning]
 ---

 The way the attention mechanism works, we need to provide positional information to the input tokens.
-There are quite a few ways to give such information to the model, and this series we will explore Rotary embeddings and Contextual embeddings for the positional information.
+There are quite a few ways to give such information to the model, and the one that's popular these days are Rotary Embeddings.

 ## Rotary Embeddings